Welcome to Adventure Dog Camp, the retreat for adventurous dogs and their humans!

 We recognize the lack of diversity in the outdoors and we want to do our part to change that.

-We believe that the outdoors should be accessible to all and that’s why we planning to offer one scholarship each for a BIPOC, courtesy of Central Oregon Visitors’ Association, and an LGBTQ+ guest that covers the full fee for Adventure Dog Camp.
+We believe that the outdoors should be accessible to all and that’s why we are offering 3 scholarships for BIPOC and LGBTQ+ attendees, courtesy of Central Oregon Visitors’ Association that cover the full fee for Adventure Dog Camp.